 - The “paper” feature of Intuos Pro Paper Edition

 - Apple pencil on iPad Pro.

-For detailed technical information, see our Wacom Ink for Devices technical documentation and download the sample code.
+For detailed technical information about both versions of the SDK, see our Wacom Ink SDK for devices technical documentation and download the sample code.